supercharge/doubly-linked-list/README.md

 ---

 ## Introduction
-The `@supercharge/doubly-linked-list` package provides a JavaScript implementation for the Linked List data structure.
+The `@supercharge/doubly-linked-list` package provides a JavaScript implementation for the Doubly Linked List data structure.

 ## Installation